Pre-MBA Internship Case Study: Getting A Head Start On The Competition

 But there’s very little information online about these opportunities – until now, that is.

-Our reader today worked in the energy industry, and then enrolled in a top MBA program to make a transition into investment management.
+Our case study subject today worked in the energy industry, and then enrolled in a top MBA program to make a transition into investment management.

 To make that transition easier, he completed a pre-MBA internship at a hedge fund, which is what we’re diving into this time around:

-Q: You know how this works.
-Walk us through your background and how you ended up in an MBA program.
+Q: Walk us through your background and how you ended up in an MBA program.

 A: Sure.
 After graduating from university, I spent a few years in the energy industry as a power & utilities consultant, and then in a Project Finance role at a clean-energy company.